 Awarded for innovative collaboration between industry or technology and the arts that opens new pathways for innovation.

-The STARTS prize open call will end on March 3rd, 2017.
+The STARTS prize open call ended on March 13th, 2017 (extended deadline).

 What can be submitted?

 - groundbreaking collaborations and projects driven by both technology and the arts.
 Purely artistic or technologically driven projects are not the focus of this competition.